Brokenwire : Wireless Disruption of CCS Electric Vehicle Charging: Ethical Legal Considerations

-Given the nature of the infrastructure under investigation, we collaborated with several government entities for our evaluation.
+\ndssparagraph{Safety Measures during the Experiments} Given the nature of the infrastructure under investigation, we collaborated with a national government department and a local charge-point operator for our evaluation.
 We further took precautions to limit any risk of unintentional effects from our testing.
 We selected only test sites for which no other charging parks were within a reasonable range.
 We only executed the attack when no other vehicles were charging and could immediately abort the experiments if the conditions became uncontrolled.
 Outside our closed laboratory sites, we were limited to a maximum output power of 1~W to ensure our attack signal was compliant with all national transmission regulations.